falkTX/Carla/INSTALL.md

 You likely will also want:

- - libmagic (for auto-detection of binary types, needed for plugin-bridges)
+ - libmagic/file (for auto-detection of binary types, needed for plugin-bridges)
  - liblo         (for OSC support, also a requirement for DSSI UIs)

 Optional for extra Linux-only engine features:

  - ALSA
  - PulseAudio
- - X11 (internal/LV2/VST X11 UI support)
+ - X11 (LV2/VST X11 UI support)

 Optional for extended LV2 UIs support: (Linux only)